Gold Coast Highlights: Tom Langdon

-Watch the best of young defender Tom Langdon in the practice match against Gold Coast.
+Watch the best of young defender Tom Langdon in Sunday's win against Gold Coast.

 With selection No. 65, Collingwood chose Sandringham Dragon Tom Langdon.

 Learn more about Tom Langdon, who is set to become the 1112th player in Collingwood history when he debuts against Fremantle at Etihad Stadium on Friday night.

 A medium defender/midfielder who came of age in 2013.
 His balance, game sense and ability to read the ball in flight give him a significant advantage when the ball is in the air.
 A strong overhead mark and fluent kick of the football on his preferred right foot, his ball use is smart and consistently finds its target.
 Played senior football for VFL club Sandringham for much of last season after being overlooked in the 2012 National Draft.

 "Tommy came back as a 19-year-old and had an outstanding season after missing out last year as an outside tall midfielder who can really push forward and hit scoreboard.
 He's grown quite a bit from last year and put on a bit of size so that has helped him enormously against the bodies.
 He's right in the mix to get his opportunity that he missed out on last year and we couldn't be happier with what he was able to do with us this season," - Sandringham Region Manager Ryan O'Connor, Inside Football Magazine.

 Watch Tom Langdon speak to CollingwoodTV shortly after arriving at the Westpac Centre.

 "Tall athletic type who whilst has played all over the place this year he is your half back type who could probably jump onto a wing and he can certainly go forward as has demonstrated.
 Improved his ball winning which I think was a big thing for recruiters but still more suited to half back or half forward I reckon," - Snoop Dogg, respected draft watcher on BigFooty.com.